"

 2. Measure the total volume of the distillate using a 50 mL graduated cylinder to the correct number of sig figs.

-3. Use test kits/strips to determine and record the concentrations of different impurities (nitrate, nitrite, carbonate, ammonia), hardness, and pH in the distillate.
+3. Use the conductivity meter and the provided test strips to determine and record the concentrations of different impurities (total dissolved solids, sulfate, nitrate, nitrite, carbonate, ammonia), hardness, and pH in the distillate.
+Use the procedure above to determine the amount of phosphate present in the distillate as well.

 4. After letting it cool to room temperature, describe the appearance and smell (wafting again) of the residue in the round-bottomed flask and measure its mass using the exact same balance you used to measure its mass before distilling.